discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 - If your party lacks <Condition name="Vulnerability" /> application it is better to <Skill name="shockshield" /> instead.
 <InformationBlock title="Important">
 - Land your first <Skill name="electrowhirl" /> as soon as possible or you will miss the second one.
-- Make sure to be fast sharing the necessary boons as if your <Specialization name="Soulbeast" /> starts casting <Skill name="barrage" /> without <Boon name="Quickness" />, it will ruins the whole phase.
+- Make sure to be fast sharing the necessary boons as if your <Specialization name="Soulbeast" /> starts casting <Skill name="barrage" /> without <Boon name="Quickness" />, it will ruin the whole phase.
 <br/><br/><br/>
 </InformationBlock>
 </CMInformation>